Daniel-Abrecht/dpa-utils/README.md

 Some platforms may need some additional compiler options & config options.
 Take a look at the `mk/` and `config/` directories.
 If you use a config when building the library, make sure the same one is used when you build any program which uses it.
+Also take a look at the dpa/utils/config.h file for what you can put in there.

 To use one of the files in the `mk/` folder, you can specify it in the make command.
 For example `make use=avr`.
 Make sure to do a `make clean` before building the libtary is you use one of those files or a custom config.